Mahmut Sami Gürdal

 This question sits at the center of my research.
 I am a Ph.D. candidate in Human Development at Virginia Tech, where I study children's media use as a window into individual differences in temperament, development, and family environments.

 Much of my work focuses on early childhood.
 I am particularly interested in how child temperament shapes patterns of media engagement and vulnerability to problematic media use.
-At the same time, I examine environmental influences, especially how parental behaviors — such as emotion regulation — help shape children's media experiences.
+At the same time, I examine environmental influences, especially how parental factors — such as emotion regulation — help shape children's media experiences.
 In my work, I consider multiple dimensions of media use, including media interactivity.
 Although my work centers primarily on early childhood, I also conduct research on media use during adolescence.

 I seek to approach these questions through multiple methodological perspectives, integrating person-centered approaches, meta-analytic methods, and machine learning to better capture complexity in developmental processes.